<highlight>Closed for applications!<highlight>

 We will select from the applicants and get back with a reply no later than May 19th 2021.

-<highlight-green>Physical Summer School: <highlight-green> Send in yourapplication consisting of a short biography (max 1 page) + a brief portfolio of earlier work no later than June 7th to: email@example.com and make it clear you are applying for the physical course.
+WE HAVE CLOSED FOR FURTHER APPLICATIONS!: Send in your application consisting of a short biography (max 1 page) + a brief portfolio of earlier work no later than June 7th to: firstname.lastname@example.org and make it clear you are applying for the physical course.

 We will select from the applicants and get back with a reply no later than June 17th 2021.
 There will be a small participation fee of 400 DKK (app.
 55€) for the off line course.